ejversoza/CS-Programs-/CS-320-Program2/README.md

-The purpose of this assignment in to find all prime numbers in a given range
+The purpose of this program is to find all prime numbers in a user inputted given range